 Sealed Leaks Stop Air From Escaping

-One of the first things you’ll learn during a professional energy audit is where the cool air escapes from your home.
+One of the first things you’ll learn during a professional energy audit performed by a reputable Henderson energy company is where the cool air escapes from your home.
 You can take immediate action by sealing the leaks with caulking or weather-stripping materials.
 In most homes, air typically leaks through cracks around windows and doors, as well as around decorative molding and along the foundation.
 When you go to seal the leaks, be sure that any caulking you use is appropriate for the type of surface you’re working on, so you’ll see the best possible results.

 Added Insulation Keeps Cool Air Where It Belongs